AlanLuSun/AlanLuSun.github.io/_pages/about.md

 For more information
 ===
-Here is my [old CV](https://alanlusun.github.io/files/my-CV.pdf) that will be updated soon.
+Here is my [old CV](https://alanlusun.github.io/files/my-CV.pdf) which will be updated soon.

 [[go top](https://alanlusun.github.io/)]